 We often get asked about what you can do to help you hearing.
-In this practical guide, we outline some steps you can take to look after your hearing.
+In this practical guide, we outline some steps you can take to a look after your hearing.

 Exposure to loud noises can have a detrimental impact on your hearing.
 The impact from a sudden loud sound such as an explosion could be immediate, whilst damage from other sounds could happen more slowly.
 Consistently listening to music at a high volume through headphones is an example of this – lots of people don’t notice an immediate change in their hearing so don’t realise the damage that is being done.